walmartlabs/concord-website/docs/plugins/http.md

 ## Limitations

 The `http` task only supports the `GET` and `POST` methods.
-We will add more http methods in future.
+We will add more HTTP methods in future.